engsherif777/computer-vision-models/README.md

 # computer-vision-models
+# Computer Vision Models

-A collection of Computer Vision projects built with PyTorch, OpenCV, and modern deep learning techniques.
+A collection of Computer Vision and Deep Learning projects built with PyTorch.

-This repository contains practical projects focused on image classification, object detection, and real-world computer vision applications.
+This repository documents my learning journey in Computer Vision, starting from fundamental image classification.

 ---